i-stanko/AsciiArtify/doc/Concept.md

     - Architecture: Runs a single-node Kubernetes cluster inside a virtual machine (VM)
     - Automation: Provides a command-line interface (CLI) for managing the cluster
     - Additional Features: Add-ons for enabling various Kubernetes features, such as DNS, storage provisioning, and dashboard
+- **Advantages:**
+  - Easy to set up and use
+  - Good documentation and community support
+  - Supports various Kubernetes add-ons
+- **Disadvantages:**
+  - Limited scalability for larger deployments
+  - Requires a virtual machine for running the Kubernetes cluster

 ### Kind (Kubernetes IN Docker)
 - **Description:** Kind is a tool for running local Kubernetes clusters using Docker containers.
 It provides a lightweight and portable option for local testing and development.